mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.4.0-Release-Notes.md

 maintenance mode.
 To forcefully close all connections to a server use the `maxctrl set server <name> maintenance --force` command.

+### Stronger hashing algorithm for admin user passwords

+The administrative user passwords are now stored as SHA2-512 hashes which is an improvement over the older MD5 hashing algorithm.
+New users will use the stronger algorithm but old users will continue using the weaker one.
+To upgrade administrative users, recreate the user.

 ## Dropped Features

 ## New Features